The ArtLens Studio is currently closed. Download the ArtLens App to explore from anywhere!

 Reveal and Zoom

 Reveal and Zoom alternate on a 4K interactive video wall that uses the body as a tool to explore masterworks from the museum’s collection using innovative motion-tracking technology.
 Reveal and Zoom engage visitors in two different methods of investigating the collection.
-Reveal encourages visitors to consider composition first before details come into focus, while Zoom invites visitors to explore details closely.
 In Reveal, a larger-than-life-size image is at first blurry, but visitors’ movements, individually or in groups, bring the artwork into sharp focus.
 Sweeping gestures bring about subtle changes to the image, while smaller, focused movement extracts finer details.
 The process continues until the object is entirely “revealed.”
 Reveal encourages playful exploration and collaboration.
 With Zoom, the visitor’s body acts as a magnifying glass to highlight details of enlarged artworks from the CMA’s collection.
-Using body movement, participants can examine every detail of a work of art, encouraging visitor-led investigation.
+Using body movement, participants can examine every detail of a work of art, encouraging visitor-led investigation and discovery.

 Line and Shape